scrappyAI/Toka/crates/toka-primitives/README.md

 ## Relationship to the Vault

-Events persisted in `toka-vault` reference these types so that every crate speaks the **same language**.
+Events persisted in `toka-events` reference these types so that every crate speaks the **same language**.
 Keeping primitives decoupled prevents accidental cyclic dependencies.

 ---